 Contact tracers already practice a version of our principle of anonymity.
 They must abide by HIPAA laws, which means that when someone tests positive for COVID-19, contact tracers warn others of their potential exposure as rapidly and sensitively as possible, while protecting patient privacy and identity.

 - How does the group accommodate members who are high risk?
-Older A.A. members, or those with compromised immune systems, may not be able or comfortable returning to your physical meeting until there is an effective COVID 19 vaccine.
+Older A.A. members, or those with compromised immune systems, may not be able or comfortable returning to your physical meeting until there is an effective COVID 19 vaccine that offers a cure.

 - Does your meeting want to reopen the physical space and drop the online meeting when going back to the room meeting only?
 Or would it consider becoming a “hybrid” meeting which combines the in-person meeting with online access?